ros2/design/articles/055_ros_parameter_design.md

 - `float64[]`
 - `string[]`

-The datatypes are chosen as non-complex datatypes, as defined in the [interface definitions article](interface_definition.html)
+The datatypes are chosen as non-complex datatypes, as defined in the [interface definitions article](interface_definition.html).
 The full complement of datatypes of different bitdepth and unsigned types are avoided to allow interpretation from text based configuration files.

-Array data types support a variety of use cases, e.g.,
+Array datatypes support a variety of use cases, e.g.,
 - `byte[]` is included to allow the storage of binary blobs.
 Its use is not recommended but can be very convenient, and explicitly supporting it is better than having people try to abuse other datatypes such as strings.
 - `bool[]` can be useful as a mask for other array parameters.